sta112-s22/sta112-s22.github.io/class_activities/ca_lecture1.md

 2. What are you studying at Wake?
 (This can be your declared major, intended major, or some of the classes you're taking)

-3. If you could appear on any reality tv show, which one would you choose?
+3. What TV show have you been watching lately?

 ## The impact of fans on NBA games